 The policy is easily customizable to fit your needs and budget.

-This product is used most often by general insurance agents and financial advisors who lack a full understanding of long-term care planning.
+This product is often used by general insurance agents and financial advisors who lack a complete understanding of long-term care planning.
 It is a basic plan which provides few options.

 Both products provide outstanding value.
 Key product features include: